Arizona Court Records

 - Court orders

-For delinquency cases, additional information includes referral notices, arrest records, delinquency hearings, diversion proceedings, probation hearings, appellate reviews, if any.
+For delinquency cases, additional information mostly includes referral notices, arrest records, delinquency hearings, diversion proceedings, probation hearings, and appellate reviews, if any.
+The laws of the state basically define juvenile records as public.
+However, they are under separate maintenance procedures from the state registry.

 What Cases Are Heard By Arizona Juvenile Court?

-A Delinquency Act Adjudication: there are two sub-categories here: incorrigible youth cases- inclusive of this list are curfew violations, truancy in school, status offenses such as smoking.
+A Delinquency Act Adjudication: there are two sub-categories here: incorrigible youth cases- inclusive of this list are curfew violations, truancy in school, and status offenses such as smoking.

 A Child Rights Protection proceeding: cases under this category have the commonality of protecting the rights of the child.
-They include the allocation of custody of children, termination of guardianship rights, social support services, etc.
+They commonly include the allocation of custody of children, termination of guardianship rights, social support services, etc.

 Who Is Eligible To View Juvenile Records In Arizona?